Joanne Victoria is Interviewed by Dianne Crampton about Workplace Burnout here-

 20 years ago, it was just 18 percent; now 50% of workers are reaching workplace burnout.

 One of the leading areas for burnout is in the field of Technology.
 The people who are feeling the burnout the greatest are mid executive women.
 In researching why, I interviewed Joanne Victoria.
-Joanne Victoria is The I Know What Works Coach.
+Joanne Victoria is The True Calling LIfe & Business Coach.
 She is also the author of 7 books including Lighting Your Path – How To Create the Life You Want and Pushy For a Moment-Instant Solutions to Everyday Challenges.

 According to Victoria, it would appear that most female technology executives see the attainment of harmony in the work/life relationship as nearly impossible.
 Nearly, but not totally, impossible.